 Even if you build a village from the ground up, you can include Villagers in your build and have them live and work inside your village.
-Though, it is important to mention that Villagers need to have certain requirments met in order to be able to live and multiply in your village.
+Though, it is important to mention that Villagers need to have certain requirements met in order to be able to live and multiply in your village.

 The first thing is that each Villager needs their own Bed.
 It is recommended that the Beds are placed inside an actual home so that the Villagers can remain safe during night time.

-Having more vacant Beds is one of the requirments for Villagers to breed.
+Having more vacant Beds is one of the requirements for Villagers to breed.
 They will also need a sufficient amount of food: 3 Bread or 12 of any vegetable (excluding Pumpkin or Watermelon) in their inventory.

 Each Villager can also have a profession if they have a claimed Bed and an appropriate work station.
 Different work stations grant different professions.